markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Update 15th June 2021 - Don't try to elevate your status by being the messenger of bad news - it's a really bad idea

 Upate 14th June 2021 - Adding stuff about status to the agreed activity chapter

 Update 7th May 2021 - Editing the Agreed activity chapter